armchair-traveller/svelte-stick-to-bottom/README.md

 [![Demo](https://img.shields.io/badge/StackBlitz-Demo-blue.svg?style=flat-square)](https://stackblitz.com/~/github.com/samdenty/svelte-stick-to-bottom?file=demo/Demo.svelte)
 -->

-A lightweight **zero-dependency** Svelte 5 rune + Component that automatically sticks to the bottom of container and smoothly animates the content to keep it's visual position on screen whilst new content is being added.
+A lightweight **zero-dependency** Svelte 5 rune + Component that automatically sticks to the bottom of container and smoothly animates the content to keep its visual position on screen whilst new content is being added.

 ## Features